warwick358/bitbot-project-4-line-following/Bitbot-project-4-line-following.md

 Start by going to the "bitbot" then "motors" tab and find the "spin at speed %" block and place 4 of them in the workspace.
 Set 2 using the dropdown tab to "left" and 2 of then to "right".
-For the Left motors set one to 60% and one to 30% and do the same for the right motors.
+For the left motors set one to 60% and one to 30% and do the same for the right motors.
 Now we need to combine them into the code.
-Join Left 30% and right 60% together and place them under the "if then section of the "if then else" block.
+Join left 30% and right 60% together and place them under the "if then section of the "if then else" block.
-Join Left 60% and right 30% together and place them under the "else if" section of the "if then else" block.
+Join left 60% and right 30% together and place them under the "else if" section of the "if then else" block.

 ```block
 let left_line_sensor = 0